 • File Form 4868, Application for Automatic Extension of Time, through their tax professional

-• Submit an electronic payment with Direct Pay, Electronic Federal Tax Payment System, or by debit, credit card or digital wallet and select Form 4868 or extension as the payment type.
+• Submit an electronic payment with Direct Pay, Electronic Federal Tax Payment System, or by debit, credit card or a digital wallet and select Form 4868 or extension as the payment type.

 - Set up a payment plan as soon as possible.
 Taxpayers who owe money but cannot pay in full by April 18 (April 19 if you live in Maine or Massachusetts) don’t have to wait for a tax bill to set up a payment plan.
 Instead, they can: